eclipsesource/tabris-js/doc/faq.md

 ### Is Tabris.js 100% compatible with Cordova plug-ins?

 No, plug-ins that access the DOM of an HTML page won't work because Tabris.js uses a native UI.
-This is especially true on Windows, where most Cordova plug-ins use HTML in some way.
 However, many Cordova plug-ins that provide access to device functions such as sensors will work out of the box.

 ### How can I test Cordova plug-ins?